Zdzisiu/Witching-Hour/Witching Hour/readme.txt

 Skeletons
 Blood
 Descriptions of gore
-Language that may not be suitable for your christian minecraft server
+Language that may not be suitable for your Christian minecraft server